ClementChouteau/google-file-system/README.md

 We assume to be in a crash-stop model where crash of all 3 (minimum replication factor) servers holding a chunk is assumed to be impossible.
-This implies that we can assume that a chunk server will always survive to save user data.
+This implies that we can assume that after accepting an in memory write, a chunk server will always survive to save user data.

 > What about crash-recovery ?